Note

 This example demonstrates how to compute descriptors using the MACE-MP0 and t-SNE with

-parameter specifying which atoms in the frames are used for
+environments parameter specifying which atoms in the structures are used for

 calculating the descriptors.